stuyai/.github/profile/README.md

 stuyai is Stuyvesant's Artifical Intelligence Club.
 We hope to help the school through both applying AI to school projects and teaching students about AI/ML ideas and how to apply them.

-If you want to contact us on stuyactivities, look [here](https://stuyactivities.org/stuyai).
+If you want to contact us on stuyactivities, look [here](https://epsilon.stuysu.org/stuyai).

 ## Leadership

-1. Otzar Jaffe, _Co-President_
+1. Will Nzeuton, _Co-President_
-2. Daniel Elliott, _Co-President_
+2. Otzar Jaffe, _Co-President_
 3. Elias Xu, _Co-President_
-4. Junling Zhang, _Co-President_
-5. Preston Thomsen, _Co-President_
-6. Zidanni Clerigo, _Co-President_
-7. Mehmet Colak, _Co-President_
-9. James Dillon, _Faculty Advisor_
+4. James Dillon, _Faculty Advisor_

 ## Charter